timmcginley/Agile/Assignments/README.md

 1. Identify a building system or product that has or could address a current or emerging disciplinary problem in the architecture, engineering and construction industry.
 8. Define the three horizons of a future scenario and explore the future of the AP.

+Detail:
+* Define your [future design experience] (individual)

 ## A2 - Needs Backcast
 ### Learning Objectives
 3. Identify the ‘phenotypic’ features of a building system or product.

 ## A3 - Analyse *PastCast*
 ### Learning Objectives
-3. [Reverse engineer](Concepts/ReverseEngineer) the pseudo biological developmental stages of the system based on the identified features to transform the building system or product into an ‘Agile Prototype' (AP).
+3. [Reverse engineer] the pseudo biological developmental stages of the system based on the identified features to transform the building system or product into an ‘Agile Prototype' (AP).
 5. Model and traverse a phylogenetic tree of the features of AP to identify new solutions.
 6. Apply computational modelling techniques to model the evolution of the AP.
 7. Extrapolate the future features of the AP based on its evolution.